mlb2251/stitch-artifact/README.md

 202.89716243743896 seconds
 ```

 Full output from a similar run is in `stitch-artifact/pystitch/artifact_out/base-0.stderr` for reference but in particular it should end with a time printout (without crashing).
-The output need not exactly match.
+The output need not match exactly.

 # Evaluation instructions